orlofv/Cyber-Threat-Intelligence/Help me understand with ChatGPT/README.md

 TAXII: Defines the protocol for exchanging this information.

-Usefulness: Highly relevant for your needs.
-It enables the aggregation, analysis, and sharing of intelligence in a structured format, ideal for centralizing information and creating   additional feeds.
+Usefulness: It enables the aggregation, analysis, and sharing of intelligence in a structured format, ideal for centralizing information and creating additional feeds.

 **6. OTX (Open Threat Exchange)**
 Purpose: A platform for sharing threat intelligence among community members.